nhibernate/nhibernate-core/doc/reference/markdown/nhibernate_caches.md

 The following additional properties can be configured:

   - `configuration`
-    The JSON configuration of
+    The JSON configuration of EnyimMemcachedCore, see its project website.
-    EnyimMemcachedCore
-    , see its
-    project website
-    .
-It has to be structured like the value part of the "enyimMemcached"
-    property in an
+    It has to be structured like the value part of the "enyimMemcached" property in an appsettings.json file.
-    appsettings.json
-    file.
+    ```json
         {
           "Servers": [
             {